mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/Building the Ultimate  Ubuntu Desktop on a Pre-Made Gaming PC.md

   |> last()
 ```

-*Note: The above assumes you have already edited your `telegraf.conf` to customize the `openweather` section.*
+*Note: The above assumes you have already edited your `telegraf.conf` to customize the `openweathermap` section.*

 #### Optional - Monitoring a UPS (i.e. `APC`)